-Maria Lungu is the newest Graduate Assistant in the International House.
+Maria Lungu is a Graduate Assistant in the International House.
 Maria is originally from Zambia but grew up in Botswana.
 After a year of studying in Switzerland she decided to pursue her Undergraduate studies in the USA.
 She earned her Undergraduate degree from The University of Charleston in Business Administration, Finance, and minored in Leadership.
 She is currently enrolled at The University of Tennessee College of Law and hopes to practice both Immigration Law and Personal Injury Law in the future.

 Maria loves having this opportunity to work in the International House and have fun while doing it.
 She has loved music since she was a young girl and has played the piano since she was 7 years old.
 In her free time Maria loves to Zumba, and she is currently training to run a half marathon.
 She also loves reading, learning about new cultures, learning about international human rights, and keeping up with global issues.
 Please stop by and visit me anytime!

 नमस्ते !
 Kailee calls Cedar Rapids, Iowa home, but ever since her childhood she has been fascinated with traveling and visiting other cultures.
 Her travels abroad include Costa Rica, Africa, India, and China.
 Her travel bug is fueled by the possibility of learning new languages, trying new food, and creating relationships with friends all over the world.